Bertrand's ballot theorem: Variant: ties allowed

 The variant problem can be solved by the reflection method in a similar way to the original problem.
 The number of possible vote sequences is $\tbinom{p+q}{q}$.
 Call a sequence "bad" if the second candidate is ever ahead, and if the number of bad sequences can be enumerated then the number of "good" sequences can be found by subtraction and the probability can be computed.

-Represent a voting sequence as a lattice path on the Cartesian plane as follows:
+Represent a voting sequence as a North-East lattice path on the Cartesian plane as follows: